oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 hierarchy with each having selectively disclosable elements.
 Digests of selectively disclosable claims MAY even appear within other Disclosures.

 The following examples illustrate some of the options an Issuer has.
-It is up to the Issuer to decide which structure to use, depending on, for example, the expected use cases for the SD-JWT, requirements for privacy, size considerations, or ecosystem requirements.
+It is up to the Issuer to decide which structure to use, depending on, for example, the expected use cases for the SD-JWT, requirements for privacy, size considerations, or operating environment requirements.
 For more examples with nested structures, see (#example-simple_structured) and (#example-complex-structured-sd-jwt).

 The following input JWT Claims Set is used as an example throughout this section: